The Board of Directors

 Establishment and Operation of Internal Control System

-In addition to the above, director who concurrently serve as executive officer reports on execution and executive officers in charge report on matters deliberated by the Management Board.
+In addition to the above, directors who concurrently serve as executive officer report on execution and executive officers in charge report on matters deliberated by the Management Board.

 Evaluation of the Effectiveness of the Board of Directors

-With an eye to enhancing its corporate value in a sustainable manner, we aim to improve the functions of the Board of Directors by evaluating and analyzing the effectiveness of the Board of Directors as a whole, including through a self-assessment of each Director, and disclose a summary of the results.
+With an eye to enhancing its corporate value in a sustainable manner, we aims to improve the functions of the Board of Directors by evaluating and analyzing the effectiveness of the Board as a whole, including through a self-assessment by each Director, and a disclosure with a summary of the results.

 Since FY2015, evaluations have been conducted once a year based on a survey of all Directors and Audit & Supervisory Board Members and discussions by the Board of Directors.
-In FY2023, the Company sought to improve objectivity by receiving advice from a third-party organization regarding the preparation of the survey and the analysis of the results.
-In FY2024, with the aim of further enhancing these evaluations and improving objectivity, some Directors were interviewed, and a third-party organization conducted an evaluation of the effectiveness of the Board of Directors.
+In FY2024 the Company introduced interviews with some Directors and an effectiveness evaluation of the Board by an external third party (scheduled once every three years) to continually enhance the depth and objectivity of the evaluation.
+In FY2025, the Company conducted peer reviews (mutual evaluations) of Directors to confirm that each Director is fulfilling their expected role.
 The Committee for Examination of Nominees for Directors and Audit & Supervisory Board Members (the “Committee for Examination of Nominees”) and the Compensation Advisory Committee for Directors and Executive Officers (the “Compensation Advisory Committee”) were evaluated at the same time.
-Going forward, we plan to have a third-party organization conduct evaluations once every three years.

-• Respondents: All Directors and Audit & Supervisory Board Members (eight Directors and five Audit & Supervisory Board Members)
+• Respondents: All Directors and Audit & Supervisory Board Members (nine Directors and five Audit & Supervisory Board Members)

 Final evaluation

-Based on the third-party analysis, the Board of Directors verified, discussed, and evaluated the results, and confirmed the direction of future initiatives to address the issues that were identified.
+Based on the survey responses, the Board of Directors verified, discussed, and evaluated the results, and confirmed the direction of future initiatives to address the issues that were identified.

 Results of the effectiveness evaluation